The New Photoshop Elements 11

 In my email this morning was a notice from Adobe that they have released Photoshop Elements 11.
-This is a nice upgrade from 10 and worth getting if you want to do some more advanced HDR photography and not go whole hog with the full, and expensive, Photoshop CS6.
+This is a nice upgrade from 10 and worth getting if you want to do some more advanced HDR photography and not go all-in with the full, and expensive, Photoshop CS6.
+Soon, only available in Creative Cloud.

-Be sure to ALSO read my more recent post, “Should I Use Photoshop Elements 11 for HDR PHOTOGRAPHY?”
+Be sure to ALSO read this related post, “Should I Use Photoshop Elements 11 for HDR PHOTOGRAPHY?”

 Shooting scenes like this requires different camera settings than the usual for me.
 Since 90 percent of my work is HDR, I’m in aperture priority mode for those.
 When I’m in a moving vehicle HDR isn’t possible and camera shake is the factor to minimize.
 So the obvious thing to do is increase the shutter speed.
 For shooting from a car I shift my camera into shutter priority mode.
 To completely eliminate blur in shots from a car qI’ve found that I want to be able to shoot at 1/1000 second minimum and I also want to be as close to f8 as possible, to take advantage of the sharpness of the lens at that aperture.
 The ISO I leave at 200 and take a sample shot while rolling down the road to see if anything needs adjusting or if I’m good to go.